kean/articles/2019-03-24-navigation-problem.markdown

 ## MVC

 Any MVC-based architecture already provides you with the tools to manage navigation.
 In this article I'm going to use MVP as an example.
-But the same principles can be apply to other patterns like MVC and MVVM.
+But the same principles can be applied to other patterns like MVC and MVVM.

 > I use Factories which construct Model and Presenter objects and which have access to Context for DI.
 I also skip some protocol declarations and `final` keywords which I would normally use.
 And I use delegates which could be of course replaced with other mechanisms like closures.